nbrooks3/dotfinder/README.md

 dotfinder_overview.pdf is a single page overview with information about the algorithm and simulated tests. dots_original.jpg is a real image provided in the challenge. sim_2px.png and sim_50px.png are simulated images used to assess the accuracy of the algorithm.

+Can be run in the command prompt as:  python dotfinder_tool.py